Right-Bruno/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11. we need to also add exponential expression
 12. I also wrote code to change base 2 number to decimal
 13. printing a combination of letters was also done successfully
+14. We printed also a float of 2 decimal digit